Thinking of Starting a Blog? Here are Your Options

 In terms of setting up your blog either free or paid, you have three options.

 - Learn it by yourself.
 It’s one of the reasons I encourage people to start with free.
 You can learn by trial and error.
 Starting with a free blog gives you plenty of opportunity for that.

 - Have someone teach you: it has been said: “if you want to get somewhere faster, have someone who’s been there before show you the way”.
 I’m known for asking people to teach me.
 Why waste time trying to figure things out by myself?
 There’s no need to reinvent the wheel.
 If you want to learn how to build a blog, have someone who can teach you in a language you’ll understand.
 Even if your plan is to eventually hire someone, it’s important that you know what blogging entails so that web developers won’t cheat you by using their confusing techno jargons.

 - Hire someone to do it for you: this is ideal if you know blogging is not your area of strength.
 While I encourage learning how to do things by yourself, it all comes down to putting your efforts where it counts.
 I’ve spent countless hours trying to build my blog myself and at the end of the day, it was not worth it.
 Why waste 6 months trying to build something someone else can do in one week?

 Thanks for reading!
 Do you own a free blog or a self-hosted one or are you planning to start a blog?
-Leave me a comment below.
-Feel free to ask questions as well.
+Leave a comment below and share this post with a friend.

-Disclosure: I use affiliate links on my blog.
-If you signup for any third-party service using the links on my blog, I will get a small commission.
-This helps me offset the cost of operating my blog so I can keep on bringing the best to you and at no extra cost to you.
-Thank you for your support.
+Disclosure: Onpoint Success uses affiliate links.
+If you signup for any third-party service using the links on the blog, Onpoint Success will get a small commission but at no cost to you.